Evaluating Policies Early in a Pandemic: Bounding Policy Effects with Nonrandomly Missing Data: Methodology

-where the first equality holds by the law of total probability and the second equality holds because (i) $R_{ilt} = 1 \implies T_{ilt}=1$ (i.e., in order to test positive, an individual has to be tested), (ii) we suppose that the false positive rate of the test is equal to 0 which implies that $P(C_{ilt}=1|R_{it}=1)=1$,\footnote{The false positive rate is given by $P(C_{ilt}=0|R_{ilt}=1)$, and there is evidence that the false positive rates for PCR tests are extremely low; see, for example \citet{sethuraman-jeremiah-ryo-2020}.} and (iii) repeated application of the definition of conditional probability for the second term.
+where the first equality holds by the law of total probability and the second equality holds because (i) $R_{ilt} = 1 \implies T_{ilt}=1$ (i.e., in order to test positive, an individual has to be tested), (ii) we suppose that the false positive rate of the test is equal to 0 which implies that $\P(C_{ilt}=1|R_{it}=1)=1$,\footnote{The false positive rate is given by $\P(C_{ilt}=0|R_{ilt}=1)$, and there is evidence that the false positive rates for PCR tests are extremely low; see, for example \citet{sethuraman-jeremiah-ryo-2020}.} and (iii) repeated application of the definition of conditional probability for the second term.
 Then, rearranging implies that

-where \begin{itemize} \item $P(R_{ilt}=1|T_{ilt}=1)$ is the (observed) fraction of tests that have come back positive in location $l$ at time period $t$. \item $FNR := P(R_{ilt}=0|T_{ilt}=1,C_{ilt}=1)$ is the false negative rate of the test.
+where $\P(R_{ilt}=1|T_{ilt}=1)$ is the (observed) fraction of tests that have come back positive in location $l$ at time period $t$ and where $FNR := \P(R_{ilt}=0|T_{ilt}=1,C_{ilt}=1)$ is the false negative rate of the test.
 This is a property of the test, and we set the false negative rate to be equal to 0.25.\footnote{\citet{manski-molinari-2020} put bounds on a closely related term called the Negative Predictive Value of the test; we could similarly put bounds on the false negative rate of the test.
 We do not do this in the current paper in order to mainly focus on the bounds arising from non-random testing.
-In the results presented below, in general, the bounds are not very sensitive to different reasonable values of the false negative rate of the test.
-More specifically, a higher false negative rate increases both the lower bound and the upper bound, but it increases the upper bound relatively more under \Cref{ass:covid-bound} (see \Cref{eqn:covid-bound-2} below); thus bounds tend to be somewhat wider (although the actual difference is small) under larger values of the false negative rate of the test.} \end{itemize} \Cref{eqn:CcondT} says that the probability of having Covid-19 conditional on being tested is increasing in the fraction of positive tests and the false negative rate of the test.
-It also implies that every term in \Cref{eqn:covid-bound-1} is identified except $P(C_{ilt}=1|T_{ilt}=0)$.
-Without employing some additional assumption on this term, the bounds on the rate of total cases are given by
+In the results presented below, in general, the bounds are not very sensitive to different reasonable values of the false negative rate of the test.} Finally, $\P(C_{ilt}=1|T_{ilt}=0)$ is the (unobserved) fraction of the population that have had Covid-19 but have not been tested in location $l$ by time period $t$.
+This term is the hardest to identify, and we discuss plausible assumptions that lead to bounds on this term below.\footnote{Much research studying effects of Covid-19 related policies uses confirmed cases as the outcome of interest which implicitly sets this term equal to 0; however, as discussed above, this term is unlikely to be equal to zero due to asymptomatic cases and limited testing.}